THINKING OF GOING SOLAR IN YOUR BUSINESS?

 Working out the ideal system size for your business can be a complicated task.
 It is recommended to use the help an industry expert in this area.
 Generally, the size of your system will depend on how much power you need to run your equipment, space available on the roof, your investment budget.
 An industry expert with relevant knowledge and experience will be able to answer all your questions and help determine the right system size to you.

-Once you have decided your system needs, receive quotes from different solar providers.
+Once you have decided your system needs, get multiple quotes from different solar providers.
 This will help you not only compare the offers and warranties but will also help you understand the pricing applicable in the market.
 Ask as many questions as you can at this stage.
 Remember, commercial systems will attract on going maintenance costs unlike small residential systems.

 Organize Government Rebates